konboot/Whatsapp/README.md

 # Whatsapp

 ## About Myself-
  Hola!
-I am Prachi Dixit aka 18BCY10064 at VIT😜.
+I am Prachi Dixit aka 18BCY10064 in VIT😜.
  This assessment is given by Lets Dive Company.

 ## Problem Statement: